Cafe Design - The Things you Should Know

 Our A-Frame Sign

 Good cafe design is both functional and pleasing to the eye.
 Function and aesthetics should be equal and complementary.
 A good way to achieve great function and great aesthetic is to keep things simple.
 It's been said many times and for good reason.
 Keep it simple.
 Simple and basic are different.
 Simple things are still heavily considered.
 Its often easier to think that adding more will improve something but as the saying goes “Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away” - Antoine de Saint-Exupery.
 This can be applied in many facets of your cafe design.
 Consider your menu.
-We have many menu options such as the Baker Menu and Atelier Letters that are based around this principle.
+We have many menu options such as the Baker Menu, Park Letter Board and Atelier Letters that are based around this principle.
 It can be easier to make things simpler and focus your time on improving the details.

 The clean and simple Baker Menu